-The Alliance of M&A Advisors' MidMarket Talk newsletter recently featured a column from Frank in which he discussed situations where our hourly billing model helps us serve clients more effectively.
+The Alliance of M&A Advisors' MidMarket Talk newsletter recently featured my latest column, in which I discussed situations where our hourly billing model helps us serve clients more effectively.
 Find the original article here or read below.

 One reason my career as an investment banker appeals to me is because I see how our work directly benefits people and the economy.